BTNSG/plugin-mouseHover/Readme.markdown

 ## Gotchas

-* Just like display objects, display groups can also listen for `mouseHover` events.
-However, only those groups that [anchor their children](https://docs.coronalabs.com/api/type/GroupObject/anchorChildren.html) will receive them.
+* Only those groups that [anchor their children](https://docs.coronalabs.com/api/type/GroupObject/anchorChildren.html) will receive `"mouseHover"` events.
 This was done because groups that do not anchor children extend to infinity in all directions and would always test positive for a hover.

 * Mouse Hover doesn't keep track of other events that may be occurring simultaneously (for e.g. [touch or tap](https://docs.coronalabs.com/guide/events/touchMultitouch/index.html) events that may occur along with the hover).
 The plugin also doesn't check for whether the mouse has been [clicked](https://docs.coronalabs.com/api/event/mouse/isPrimaryButtonDown.html) before dispatching `mouseHover` events.
 Keep this in mind if you are responding to such events in addition to `mouseHover`.